 Single Photon Emission Computed Tomography (SPECT) is a sophisticated imaging technique that provides detailed information about the function and activity of various organs, particularly the brain.
 By utilising small amounts of radioactive materials and a special camera, SPECT scans create three-dimensional images that capture the blood flow and chemical activity within the brain.
 This advanced imaging method allows medical professionals to detect and assess abnormalities, such as reduced or increased blood flow, which may be associated with various neurological and psychiatric conditions.
 Consequently, SPECT scans have become an invaluable tool for the accurate diagnosis and personalised treatment of mental health disorders, as they provide a comprehensive view of the brain’s functionality that cannot be obtained through traditional imaging techniques, like X-rays or MRI.

-Daniel Amen’s ground-breaking work with brain scans has revolutionised the way we understand and approach mental health.
+Daniel Amen’s insightful work with brain scans has revolutionised the way we understand and approach mental health.
 His presentation on the most important lesson from 83,000 brain scans emphasises the necessity of looking at the organ psychiatry treats – the brain.
 By incorporating brain imaging into the diagnosis and treatment of mental health disorders, we can develop more accurate, personalised, and effective treatment plans that have the potential to change lives.

 A reductionist approach to identify the root causes of all disease